 In the last year, a million and one think pieces have been written about the legitimacy or lack thereof of Dylan winning a Nobel Peace Prize for Literature.
 I’m not here to settle that question, but I will say that Dylan adroitly kept alive the spirit of early American literature, about which Susan Howe declared every text was a “wilderness” rather than a known quantity.
 More importantly for our present subject than Dylan’s imaginative kinship with that wild and woolly American tradition of contradiction, self-inquiry, and new imagination is that Todd Haynes’ film is of this tradition.
-It is a thoroughly unresolved film.
+His I’m Not There is a thoroughly unresolved film.

 Is it an intellectual exercise?
 It is and it isn’t, and even when it is, it remains wonderfully conditional, skeptical of proclaiming that Dylan has any one true essence.
 Haynes occasionally overexerts himself (one of the stories is set in a town known as Riddle.
 Cute, I know).
 But I’m Not There is not a puzzle, nor a thought experiment to be answered.
 It is an international collage, relatively indiscriminate to gender and race, of moments and moods, alternate tempos and rhythms that all add up to a Bible of modern American music and American interests.
 A prism for our hopes and dreams, yet I’m Not There perennially defers our romantic attachment to an icon it argues is much more elusive than we want him to be.
 Or, perhaps, he’s as elusive as we need, enough to remain America’s phantom spirit, always there but never completely present, always removed just enough to hide something new waiting in the wings for revelation.